Storage and Learning phase transitions in the Random-Features Hopfield Model

-Again the equations for $m$, $q$ and $\hat{q}$ resemble the SHM ones in \cite{amit1987statistical}.
-We write them, as well as those for the other order parameters, in the appendix (see eq.~\eqref{eq:patt_saddle_point_eq}).
+Again we show here only how the equation for $m$ and $q$ change from the standard case in \cite{amit1987statistical}, and we write the rest of them in the Appendix eq.~\eqref{eq:patt_saddle_point_eq}:

-We solve these equations in the limit $\beta\to\infty$ and we show the results in figure~\ref{fig:phase_diagram}a.
-A useful limit to consider is $\alpha_D\to\infty$: in this limit the equations converge to the SHM ones (see appendix, section \ref{sec:limit_aD_inf}), which was expected since the examples become uncorrelated.
+where $v\sim \mathcal{N}(0,1)$ and $x\sim \mathcal{N}(0,\alpha \hat{q}-\hat{t}^2)$.
+We solve the full set of saddle point equations in the limit $\beta\to\infty$ and we show the results in figure~\ref{fig:phase_diagram}a.
+A useful limit to consider is $\alpha_D\to\infty$: in this limit the equations converge to the SHM ones (see Appendix, section \ref{sec:limit_aD_inf}), which was expected since the examples become uncorrelated.
 This produces an horizontal asymptote at $\alpha\simeq0.138$ for the spinodal line of $m$.
 Decreasing $\alpha_D$ the example patterns become more correlated and the catastrophic forgetting happens at a lower value of $\alpha$, until it happens at $\alpha=0$ for $\alpha_D\to0$.

-The comparison between this analytical solution and numerical simulations is shown in figure~\ref{fig:num_comp}: we find that, as we move from the $\alpha_D\gg1$ regime (where we know that the simulations must match the SHM theory), the catastrophic forgetting happens at a value of $\alpha$ lower than the predicted one; furthermore, the mismatch increases for lower values of $\alpha_D$ (see also figures~\ref{fig:num_comp3_patt} in the appendix).
+The comparison between this analytical solution and numerical simulations is shown in figure~\ref{fig:num_comp}: we find that, as we move from the $\alpha_D\gg1$ regime (where we know that the simulations must match the SHM theory), the catastrophic forgetting happens at a value of $\alpha$ lower than the predicted one; furthermore, the mismatch increases for lower values of $\alpha_D$ (see also figures~\ref{fig:num_comp3_patt} in the Appendix).
 This last fact suggests that strong correlations might be responsible of a failure of the RS ansatz.
 In fact, in \cite{amit1987statistical}, the authors found that the correct ansatz at zero temperature is indeed the full-replica-symmetry-breaking one, but the corrections to the RS calculations are small in their model.
-To support this hypothesis, we checked the entropy of our solution and we found that it becomes more negative the smaller the value of $\alpha_D$ (see figure~\ref{fig:negative_entropy}a in the appendix).
-We also ruled out a possible inconsistency of the ansatz in eq.~\eqref{eq:pattern_retrieval_state}(see figure~\ref{fig:negative_entropy}b in the appendix).
+To support this hypothesis, we checked the entropy of our solution and we found that it becomes more negative the smaller the value of $\alpha_D$ (see figure~\ref{fig:negative_entropy}a in the Appendix).
+We also ruled out a possible inconsistency of the ansatz~\eqref{eq:pattern_retrieval_state}: in figure~\ref{fig:negative_entropy}b in the Appendix we show that both the average and the maximum of $\{m_\nu\}_{\nu>1}$ go to zero as $N\to\infty$, consistently with eq.~\eqref{eq:pattern_retrieval_state}.

 \paragraph*{Learning transition.}